ChainAgnostic/CAIPs/CAIPs/caip-27.md

 }
 ```

-The JSON-RPC method is labeled as `wallet_invokeMethod` and expects three **required parameters**:
+The JSON-RPC method is labeled as `wallet_invokeMethod` and expects three parameters, **two of them required**:

-- **sessionId** - [CAIP-171][] `SessionId` referencing a known, open session
+- **sessionId** (conditional) - [CAIP-171][] `SessionId` disambiguates an open session in a multi-session actor; it is required in some sessions, such as [CAIP-25][] sessions created by a response containing one, and SHOULD be omitted in other sessions, such as [CAIP-25] sessions created by a response not containing one (see [CAIP-316]).
-- **scope** - a valid `scopeObject` previously authorized to the caller and persisted in the session identified by `sessionId`
+- **scope** (required) - a valid [CAIP-2][] network identifier, previously authorized by or within a `scopeObject` in the active session
-- **request** - an object containing the fields:
+- **request** (required) - an object containing the fields:
-  - **method** - JSON-RPC method to invoke
+  - **method** (required) - the JSON-RPC method to invoke (previously authorized for the targeted network)
-  - **params** - JSON-RPC parameters to invoke (may be empty but must be set)
+  - **params** (required) - JSON-RPC parameters to invoke (may be empty but must be set)

 ### Validation

-1. A respondent MUST check the `scope` against the identified session object before executing or responding to such a request, and invalidate a request for a scope not already authorized and persisted.
+1. A respondent SHOULD check the `scope` against active session's `scopeObject`s before executing or responding to such a request, and SHOULD invalidate a request for a scope not previously authorized.
-2. The respondent SHOULD check that `request.method` is authorized in the session object for that specific scope.
+2. The respondent SHOULD check that `request.method` is authorized for the specified scope, and SHOULD invalidate a request for a scope not previously authorized.
-3. The respondent MAY check that the `params` are valid for that method, if its syntax is known to it.
+3. The respondent MAY check that the `request.params` are valid for `request.method`, if its syntax is known to it.
 4. The respondent MAY apply other logic or validation.
 5. The respondent MAY chose to drop invalid requests or return an error message, but it MUST NOT route or submit them.

 ### Response

-Upon successful validation, the respondent will submit or route the request to the targeted chain.
+Upon successful validation, the respondent will submit or route the request to the targeted network.
-If the targeted chain returns a response to the respondent, the respondent MAY forward this response to the caller.
+If the targeted network returns a response to the respondent, the respondent MAY forward this response to the caller.
 Constraints on, metadata about, or envelopes for response-forwarding MAY be set by [namespace][namespaces] profiles of this CAIP.

 Similarly, error messages depend on the design of a given namespace, and MAY be defined by a [namespace][namespaces] profile of this CAIP.